pulp-platform/snitch_cluster/docs/ug/tutorial.md

 ## Building the software

 To build all of the software for the Snitch cluster, run the following command.
-Different simulators may require different C runtime or library function implementations, so different options have to be specified to select the appropriate implementation, e.g. for Banshee simulations or OpenOCD semi-hosting:
+Different simulators may require different C runtime or library function implementations, so different options have to be specified to select the appropriate implementation, e.g. for OpenOCD semi-hosting:

 === "RTL"

     ```bash
     make DEBUG=ON sw -j
-    ```

-=== "Banshee"

-    ```bash
-    make DEBUG=ON SELECT_RUNTIME=banshee sw -j
     ```

 === "OpenOCD"